goruck/smart-zoneminder/README.md

 $
 ```

+Note that the Python packages used by the installation are listed in the file [ml_requirements.txt](ml-requirements.txt).

 ## Object Detection Performance and Model Selection
 I benchmarked Tensorflow object detection model performance on the machine running smart-zoneminder.
 The benchmarking configuration and results are shown below.
 For a good overview of the Tensorflow object detection models see [Deep Learning for Object Detection: A Comprehensive Review](https://towardsdatascience.com/deep-learning-for-object-detection-a-comprehensive-review-73930816d8d9).